Fleas Natural Predator, What is it?

 Get “beneficial” nematodes at Amazon they’ll deliver them when your ready to introduce them into your yard.
 You should do this in the very early spring, before the flea eggs hatch.

 Get a jump on the fleas in your yard before it gets warmer.
-Don’t kill off the fleas natural predators like the spider, beetles, ants and snakes.
+Don’t kill off the fleas natural predators like the spider, beetles, ants, frogs and snakes.
 Give the “beneficial” nematodes a try as well.
-It’s an all natural preventative measure that our pets and wildlife will thank us for!
+It’s an all natural preventative measure that our pets and wildlife will thank

 If you have used the “beneficial” nematodes, please share your story in the comments section!
 We’d love to know how it has worked for your flea control!